ddev/ddev/docs/index.md

 curl https://raw.githubusercontent.com/drud/ddev/master/install_ddev.sh | bash
 ```

-Later, to upgrade ddev to the latest version, just run `install_ddev.sh` again.
+Later, to upgrade ddev to the latest version, just run this again.

 ### Manual Installation or Upgrade - Linux and macOS
 You can also easily perform the installation or upgrade manually if preferred. ddev is just a single executable, no special installation is actually required, so for all operating systems, the installation is just copying ddev into place where it's in the system path.